ArseneSapi/Mexico-Sales-Toys-Projects/README.md

 GROUP BY 1
 HAVING ID_appearance > 1
 ```
-## Empty Values (Verify if there is record with empty value in any column)
+4. Empty Values : Verify if there is record with empty value in any column and decide how to deal with
-## Example of sales table
+-  The following query will help to identify any empty values(in any column) in sales table
 ```sql
 SELECT
    *